Welcome to RunOnRailsβ

 - It is a multiplayer online game.
 You will drive your train inside a simulation shared with other players driving their own trains.

-- It is a first person game, you will manage the train systems by touching them, just like in the real thing.
+- It is a first person game, you will manage the train systems by touching them, just like real train engineers do.

 - It has accurate physics.
 Train performance and motion are very close to the real thing.